 On October 29, 1922, fascist leader Benito Mussolini was offered the Italian premiership amid political and social upheaval.
-As the 90th anniversary of this event approaches, explore nine things you may not know about “Il Duce” and his 21 years in power.
+Explore nine things you may not know about “Il Duce” and his 21 years in power.

 1. Mussolini had a penchant for violence even as a youth.